 - If the cancer has spread to a distant part of the body: 28 percent

 These statistics show that it is vital for women to catch this form of cancer in its early stages.

 What is the Best Way to Detect Ovarian Cancer Early?

-The most effective way to detect ovarian cancer in its early stages is through a yearly women?s health exam.
-These annualávisits provide women an opportunity to discuss any symptoms they feel which could necessitate further investigation.
-In addition, a doctor will perform a pelvic exam to feel the ovaries and to detect any possible abnormalities.
+The most effective way to detect ovarian cancer in its early stages is through a yearly women’s health exam.
+These annual visits provide women an opportunity to discuss any symptoms they feel which could necessitate further investigation.
+In addition, a gynecologist will perform a pelvic exam to feel the ovaries and to detect any possible abnormalities.
 It should be noted, however, that early-stage ovarian cancer may be difficult for the physician to feel.

 If a patient is exhibiting warning signs of ovarian cancer, the following tests may be performed:

 Transvaginal Sonography: an ultrasound that is performed with a small instrument that is inserted into the vagina.
 This will allow the physician to identify any abnormal growths on or around the ovaries.

 CA-125 Test: a blood test that measures the levels of CA-125, a protein that is produced by cancerous ovarian cells.
 This test is not always the most accurate indicator of ovarian cancer because other conditions could cause elevated CA-125 levels.

 Contact women-led Associated Women’s Healthcare to schedule an appointment and address all of your questions and concerns surrounding ovarian cancer.
 Patients may call our office in Plano, TX, at (972) 612-8829 to schedule an appointment with one of our four female gynecologists!